franzbu/HAeating/README.md

 (3) **Layer 3: Hardware Interface:** Connects to the actual hardware (e.g., Froeling SP Dual): The hardware interface listens to `input_number.target_flow_temp` and initiates heating in accordance with the value in `input_number.target_flow_temp`.

 ---

-## Layer 1: Room-Level Logic (`RoomDemandCalculator`)

-Each room functions as an independent agent.
-It monitors its own temperature and decides whether to "request" heat from the boiler.

-### ☀️ Solar Compensation
-If a room has high solar gain (e.g., south-facing windows), the automation proactively reduces the target temperature when it's warm outside.
-This is used as a means of compensating for the fact that with direct sun exposure the surrounding temperature can be lowered to achieve the same comport level.

-The most straightforward solution to gauge the sun's intensity is a brightness sensor; however momentary cloudiness would need to be taken into account.
-What I have found a reliable source of gauging the sun's intensity is the temperature in a greenhouse, and since there is one in my garden, that is what I use.

-#### How the Calculation Works
-The logic uses the range between 20.0°C (start) and 35.0°C (peak) to decide how much of that 1–5 degree "discount" to apply:
-Below 20°C Garden Temp: The offset is 0.0.
-The room stays at the full target temp.
-At 35°C Garden Temp: The offset is 100% of the helper value.
-If the helper is set to 3.0, the target temp drops by 3.0°C. In between (e.g., 27.5°C): The offset is scaled linearly (at 27.5°C, it would be 50% of the helper).

-### 🔥 Boost Mode
-If a room temperature is significantly below the target (e.g., after a window was left open), the room calculates a **Boost Factor**.
-This tells the boiler to provide much hotter water temporarily to recover the room temperature as fast as possible.

----

-### Dashboard Intelligence
-The system dynamically generates status messages for your Home Assistant UI:
-* *“Heating starts at 06:00”*
-* *“Heating stops at 22:30 tomorrow.”*
-* *“Heating stops at next power cut ;)”* (For continuous 24/7 schedules).

-### Safety Features
-* **Modbus Health Check:** If the connection to the boiler's ESP32 Gateway fails, the system sends an emergency Telegram notification.
-* **Auto-Revert:** If **Party Mode** is active but all radiator valves have closed (meaning the house is warm), the system automatically reverts to **Auto** to save fuel.

----

 ### Required Home Assistant Entities